Lunch: Eastern

 In Russia, the midday meal is taken in the afternoon. lunch is typically the biggest meal (Note: "Lunch, according to an earlier Russian tradition, was the main meal of the day.
 A light lunch is usually taken at work.") and consists of a first course, usually a soup, and a second course that would be meat and a garnish.
 Tea is the standard beverage.

 In Bosnia and Herzegovina, lunch is the day's main meal.
 It is traditionally a substantial hot meal, sometimes with additional courses like soup and dessert.
 It is usually a savoury dish, consisting of protein (such as meat), starchy foods (such as potatoes), and a vegetable or salad.
 It is normally eaten around 2:00 pm.

-In Bulgaria, lunch is normally eaten between 12:00 PM and 2:00 PM.
+In Bulgaria, lunch is normally eaten between noon and 2:00 pm.
 In the capital of Sofia, people usually order takeaway because lunch breaks are too short to go in place.
 In other areas, Bulgarians often have salad as the first meal and a dish from the national cuisine as the second one.